Nardaran Case: Torture allegations

 Human rights organisations, including Amnesty International, documented credible allegations that those arrested were tortured or mistreated, reporting incidents of beatings, threats, and coerced confessions.
 Azerbaijani courts rejected motions to investigate these claims.
 Similar allegations were also reported by independent journalists in interviews with defendants and their lawyers.

 International response

 Several of the detainees filed complaints with the European Court of Human Rights, following which the ECHR issued rulings finding violations related to unlawful detention, unfair trial rights, and lack of effective investigations of torture, and ruled for compensations in several cases.

-In 2022, the United States State Department imposed Magnitsky-style sanctions on one of the Azerbaijani police colonel Kerim Alimardanov "for involvement in gross human rights violations, namely, torturing detainees in 2015 and 2016".
+In 2022, the United States State Department imposed Magnitsky-style sanctions on one of the Azerbaijani police colonels involced in the case - Kerim Alimardanov "for involvement in gross human rights violations, namely, torturing detainees in 2015 and 2016".

 Context and significance

 International watchdogs describe Azerbaijan as an authoritarian state with systemic restrictions on freedom of speech, civil rights, and religious freedoms.
 Freedom House, Human Rights Watch, and Amnesty International describe a pattern whereby Azerbaijani authorities use criminal charges such as extremism, drugs, or weapons possession to silence critics.

 The Nardaran case has been cited as an example of this broader pattern, which refers to mass arrests, allegations of torture, and politically motivated charges against a religious community.